 Along with the IP address assignment, Azure also provides internal name resolution for VMs that reside within the same VNet.
 To enable name resolution for non-domain-joined machines, an internal DNS suffix called *.internal.cloudapp.net is provided.
 This DNS suffix enables hostname resolution, as all hostname records are in the internal.cloudapp.net zone.
 In the case where the servers are part of an Active Directory domain, this DNS suffix is not applied, to avoid interferences with the customers DNS architectures.
 However, there is still a DNS suffix being applied.
 The mysterious reddog.microsoft.com DNS suffix; which is used as a non-functioning placeholder.
 Unfortunately, the Azure-created DNS suffix names cannot be modified.
 However, this is by-design, and no further actions are required

 The official Azure Docs provide helpful details on how the name resolution in Azure works, and also how static IP addresses have to be configured.
 Moving forward, Azure DNS will also be available for private zones.

 The Azure DNS Private Zone feature is currently in Public Preview (as of April 2018).
 This preview version is provided without a service level agreement, and it is not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.

 There’s just one more thing…

-Hold on, why is the DNS suffix called “reddog”?
+Ever wondered why the DNS suffix is called “reddog”?
 Interestingly, “Red Dog” was the codename used by Microsoft before the public cloud service launched in 2008 as Microsoft Azure.